Andrew Lack (executive): NBCUniversal (2015–2020)

 In May 2020, NBCUniversal announced Lack would be leaving his position as NBCUniversal Worldwide News Group President by the end of the month, he resigned soon after.

+Nonprofit journalism

+In 2016, Lack founded Mississippi Today, a nonprofit news organization that won a Pulitzer Prize in 2022 for its investigation into the Mississippi welfare funds scandal.
+Mississippi Today was founded under the umbrella of a parent organization also founded by Lack, Deep South Today, which operates nonprofit news organizations in U.S. southern states.

+In 2024, Lack became the executive producer of the new PBS series Deadlock, a series of panel discussions modeled after the Fred Friendly Seminars.

 Personal life

 Lack married twice.
-In 1970, he married Pamela Ann Blafer in a Jewish ceremony at the Temple Emanu‐El in Manhattan.
-Lack is married to Betsy Kenny Lack, head of global brand strategy for Snapchat, with whom he has two sons.
+In 1970, he married Pamela Ann Blafer in a Jewish ceremony at the Temple Emanu-El in Manhattan.
+Lack was married to Betsy Kenny Lack from 1992 until their divorce in 2020.

 He was honored by the UJA-Federation of New York’s Broadcast, Cable & Film Division on April 9, 2013, for his generous support.